SADIK112/Portfolio/README.md

 This portfolio is an evolving project where I:
 - Implement new web technologies and best practices
-- Refine the user experience based on feedback
 - Update content to reflect my growing skills and experience
 - Experiment with innovative design patterns